Details

 Flights

-We find the best prices for flights are often available 60 days before departure, but of course this varies greatly from route to route and year to year.
+We find the best prices for flights are often available around 120 days before departure, but of course this varies greatly from route to route and year to year.

-Your trip begins and ends in Cairo.
+This program begins and ends in Cairo.
 Please double-check our itinerary for the date by which you must arrive in Cairo.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Cairo at any time on the final day of the trip.
+You may want to arrive in Egypt one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart from Cairo any time on the final day of the program, or stay longer to see more of the city.

 Plugs and Converters